Cortrah/Discourse-Notes/chapter1.md

 2. Discourse with a custom vagrant setup
 3. Installation from script (osx only)

-I've had good luck with 1 on two computers, havn't tried 2 and have had many failed tests with #3 on one computer that I'm working through and learning from.
+I've had good luck with #1 on two computers, havn't tried #2 yet and have had many failed tests with #3 on one computer that I'm working through and learning from.

 ## 1. Discourse with Vagrant